You may need to download additional plug-ins to open

 Consortia building workshop

-We will host a workshop to promote the second call for applications on 20 January 2014 at The Royal Society, London SW1Y 5AG.
-Academic and Industry representatives are invited to come along to:
+This was hosted to promote the second call for applications on 20 January 2014.
+Academic and industry representatives attended to:

 - find out about the call and the research challenges to be addressed